GlacioHack/xdem/doc/source/uncertainty.md

 are corrected using {ref}`coregistration` and {ref}`biascorr`, so we here refer to **uncertainty analysis for quantifying and propagating random errors**.

-In detail, xDEM provide tools to:
+In detail, xDEM provides tools to:

 1. Estimate and model elevation **heteroscedasticity, i.e. variable random errors** (e.g., such as with terrain slope or stereo-correlation),
 2. Estimate and model the **spatial correlation of random errors** (e.g., from native spatial resolution or instrument noise),